23 Most Beautiful Places in the Dolomites: Including a Map!

 For an incredible view, go over the bridge and up the hill from the free parking lot.
 There is even a little bench where to sit and enjoy the view.

-If you’re looking for where to stay for your first visit to the Dolomites, Cortina is definitely one of the best places.
-It’s very close to some of the most beautiful places in the Dolomites, plus it’s well connected by public transport.
+If youโre looking for where to stay for your first visit to the Dolomites, Cortina is definitely one of the safest places you can choose without overcomplicating everything.

 12. Lago di Dobbiaco (Toblacher See)